scratchrealm/mcmc-monitor-old/README.md

 ## Installing and running the app

-Upgrade to the latest mcmc-monitor (it may be worth restarting the kachery daemon in case updates have been made to the kachery-p2p package):
+Upgrade to the latest mcmc-monitor (it may also be worth restarting the kachery daemon in case updates have been made to the kachery-p2p package):

 ```
 pip install --upgrade mcmc-monitor